Your church staff needs to be made up of more than warm bodies.

 The first thing you want to do is integrate church staff goals into your church’s goals.
 The easiest way to do this is to ensure that the work of the person who’s on your team is woven into the very fabric of your church’s vision and mission.

 For example, the work of your staff needs to be tied directly into the work of the church.
 Sure, there will be miscellaneous tasks and projects that don’t necessarily “move the ball down the field” for your church’s mission.
 But, overall, the work your staff does should directly support the work of your church’s mission.

 What is more, you need to be prepared to conduct one-on-one meetings.

 Depending on your church’s context, these meetings can take place weekly or bi-monthly.
-During these meetings, the goal is to connect on a personal level with each staff member, see how his or her work is progressing, and to ask how you can help him or her accomplish his or her goals.
+During these meetings, the goal is to connect on a personal level with each staff member, see how his or her work is progressing, and ask how you can help him or her accomplish their goals.

 Now, I understand it’s difficult to have these types of meetings during busy seasons (e.g., Christmas and Easter).
 However, the influence these meetings will have on the life of your staff is well worth the time investment from your schedule.

 You know what’s impossible to do?